Northward-Design/gulp-recipes-es6/recipes/responsive-sassy-web/README.md

 - Concatenates all `.js` files from `src/js/plugins` into the bundled `.js` file mentioned above.
 - In Development: Only newly added or changed images will be optimized when 'watched'.
 - WARNING: Do not edit images intended for responsive directly in `src/images` while being watched.
 Copy into folder instead.
+- In Production: Cleans very small `.jpg` images if they were converted to Base64.

 Usage
 --------------------------------------------------------------------------------